Bethel Threshers: Football

 Bethel College began its football program in 1914 under head coach William E. Schroeder.
 As of completion of the 2022 season, the teams have produced a cumulative record of 328 wins, 529 losses, and 13 ties.

-From 2019 through 2021, Terry Harrison led the Threshers to back-to-back conference titles in 2020 and 2021 before resigning to accept the head coaching position at Friends University.
+From 2018 through 2021, Terry Harrison led the Threshers to back-to-back conference titles in 2020 and 2021 before resigning to accept the head coaching position at Friends University.
 Harrison replaced Morris Lolar and finished his tenure at Bethel with 37 wins and 14 losses.

-The current head coach is A.B.
+The next head coach was A.B.
 Stokes.
 Stokes led the Threshers to their third consecutive conference title in 2022.
-His current record at Bethel is 9 wins and 1 loss.
+He resigned prior to the 2024 season.

+The Bethel football program is now led by Josh Lawson.